jhorneman/procjam15/docs/formats.md

 There are no other action types right now.

-## Conditions

-You can make options appear or not by adding a condition to the tag, like so:
+You can make options appear conditionally by adding a 'cond' attribute to the option tag, like so:

     <option action="computer-room" cond="$amount_of_data lt 3">...</option>

+See below for how conditions work.

+# Conditions

 Conditions can contain the following operators: